mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 ### `max_sescmd_history`

 Set a limit on the number of session modifying commands a session can execute.
 This sets an effective cap on the memory consumption of the session.
+By default there is no limit on the session command history.

 ### `disable_sescmd_history`

 Disable the session command history.
+The session command history is disabled by default.
 This will prevent growing memory consumption of a long-running session and allows pooled connections to MariaDB MaxScale to be used.
 The drawback of this is the fact that if a server goes down, the session state will not be consistent anymore.

 ### `refresh_databases`

 Enable database map refreshing mid-session.
 These are triggered by a failure to change the database i.e. `USE ...` queries.
+This feature is enabled by default.

 ### `refresh_interval`

 The minimum interval between database map refreshes in seconds.
+The default value is 300 seconds.

 The interval is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
 If no explicit unit